Kagiri11/myQuotes/README.md

 ### Elements of Room Database
 To use Room, we have this components;
 - Entity
 - Dao (Data Access Objects)
 - Database

+#### Entity
+To represent a table in Room, you prepend your data class with @Entity annotation.
+Room will feature that class as a table and the class fields as the table's columns.